 The Palais Rohan dates back to the 18th century and was the residence of the prince-bishops and cardinals of the House of Rohan.
 The palace is home to fine arts, archeology and decorative arts.

 The beautiful city of Montpellier is situated on the south coast of France and is located on the Mediterranean Sea.
 The city is also the capital of the Herault department.
-The city enjoys a Mediterranean climate.
+The city enjoys a Mediterranean climate. below is the list of places to visit in montpellier.

 Place de la Comedie: